 Frish’s failure to develop a significant theory typifies the failure of economists who search for a dynamic heuristic.
 As well as a fundamental disorientation of approach there is also a tendency to shift to an inadequate level of abstraction with a premature introduction of boundary conditions in a determinate set of differential and difference equations.
 [McShane 1980, 114]

 One might be reminded here of a parallel in hydrodynamics: if what is at issue is a general specification of the dynamics of free water waves, a premature introduction of general boundary conditions or worse, specific channel conditions, botches the analytic possibilities….the Robinson-Eatwell analysis is hampered by their building the economic priora quoad nos of profits, wages, prices, etc., into explanation, when in fact the priora quoad nos are last in analysis: they require explanation.
 [McShane 1980, 124]

 A heuristic analysis of dJ/dt over the phases of the an economic expansion reveals cyclic fluctuations of the basic price spread which are reminiscent of cycles noted by Kitchin, Crum, and Juglar.
 [McShane 1980, 127-8]

 Part Two (of CWL 21): Fragments … belongs almost entirely in what I call the Einsteinian context of Part Three, in contrast to the Newtonian achievement of Part One, (but Part Two) is still somewhat transitional in system and expression.
 So, for example, to take the central character in the drama, pure surplus income is there named systematic profits.
 [CWL 21, 325]

-McShane has pointed out both the fundamental disorientations of academic macroeconomists and the features of a scientific, dynamic heuristic that is crucial for the understanding and implementation of Functional Macroeconomic Dynamics.
+McShane pointed out both the fundamental disorientations of academic macroeconomists and the features of a scientific, dynamic heuristic, which is crucial for the understanding and implementation of Lonergan’s Macroeconomic Field Theory.